SEARCH

 Darwin Property Market Trends

-• Unit rents rose 6.1% over the same period.
+• Unit rents rose just 0.2%, the weakest among capitals

 Dwelling value growth over the past 5 and 10 years, including combined capital and regional market performance.